Barcelona and Inter Milan draw 3-3 in thrilling first leg of their Champions League semifinal

+BARCELONA, Spain — (AP) — Lamine Yamal's curler that went in off the post after the teenager's great dribble?
+Marcus Thuram's nifty back-heeled flick?
+Raphinha's missile that hit the bar and the goalkeeper before finding the net?

+And don’t forget Denzel Dumfries’ bicycle kick, before he scored again with a powerful header.
-BARCELONA, Spain — (AP) — Barcelona and Inter Milan delivered a thrilling 3-3 draw in the first leg of their Champions League semifinal on Wednesday.

-The game featured gorgeous goals from both sides and sets up a must-see sequel next week in Milan.
+You have your pick of great goals from Barcelona and Inter Milan’s thrilling 3-3 draw to start their Champions League semifinal on Wednesday, setting up a must-see sequel next week in Milan.

+Opta Stats said it was joint-highest highest score for a draw in a Champions League semifinals since Bayern Munich and Dynamo Kiev finished with the same score in April 1999.

+What was supposed to be a contrast of styles between the top-scoring Barcelona and the stingiest defense in the competition turned into a shootout.

-Dumfries scored his first of two goals with a bicycle kick to double Inter's lead in the 21st.
+Dumfries then put Inter into what appeared to be a comfortable lead when he scored his first of two goals with a bicycle kick after a corner kick was headed onto him in the 21st.

 Ferran Torres rammed in a headed pass by Raphinha to equalize for Barcelona in the 38th.